dx-ted-emea/bigdata-labs/Lab-4/README.md

   * Several Console Tools, like FreeTDS

-We are going to use the approach used in this [Scoop Tutorial](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-use-sqoop-mac-linux/) namely to install FreeTDS on our HDInsight Cluster and from there accessing the SQL Database to create the table.
+We are going to use the approach used in this [Sqoop Tutorial](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-use-sqoop-mac-linux/) namely to install FreeTDS on our HDInsight Cluster and from there accessing the SQL Database to create the table.

   * Make sure you are not in the Hive Console anymore (but you should be in the SSH Session still).
 If you still are in the Hive Console, exit it by executing "exit;".
 When you are done, execute the following commend to install FreeTDS: